wp-plugins/zedity/readme.txt

 [youtube https://www.youtube.com/watch?v=8Ws7OzSdDhs]

-Zedity is currently available in the following languages:
+>Zedity is currently available in the following languages:
 **English** + **French** + **German** + **Greek** + **Italian** + **Russian** + **Spanish** + **Ukrainian**
 [More languages](http://zedity.com/translate/) coming soon...

-**Why You'll Love Zedity:**
+**Why you'll Love Zedity:**

-* **Amazingly Easy to Use**: Zedity enables everyone to create any desired content as easily as never before, just like doing it with a pen and paper.
+* **Easy to Use**: Zedity enables everyone to create any desired content as easily as never before, just like doing it with a pen and paper.
 With no coding or technical skills required, creating your posts and pages becomes a pleasure!

-* **Total Design Freedom**: Unprecedented flexibility and possibilities to create any desired content.
+* **Design Freedom**: Unprecedented flexibility and possibilities to create any desired content.
 With no more constraints, you're free to unleash your creativity!

 * **Save Time & Money**: Create your content very quickly, completely hassle-free and, since you can do it without hiring developers, saving money too!